arapiermal/ExamApp/README.md

 Exam class with an aggregate ('has a' relationship) Question LinkedList, polymorphism is used

 Student can take multiple exams, StudentExamined class as an aggregate, again with LinkedList

+ConsoleTesting.java has a menu which is repeated until the user decides to quit.

+Main.java loads a FXML file build with SceneBuilder, and a Controller which can get and set information, input and events from the app live, making it interactive.